Videogame Rating Council: Before the Videogame Rating Council

 While rival console manufacturer Nintendo enforced strict content guidelines for games released on its hardware in North America, Sega differentiated itself with a more liberal content policy, allowing for the depiction of blood and graphic violence in software released on its home consoles, provided that the publisher label the game's packaging with a generic "Parental Advisory" warning.

 Such an advisory was put on the packaging for the following games: Techno Cop, Splatterhouse 2, Death Duel.

 However, nudity and other sexual content remained taboo.
 Games made for Sega systems generally toned down sexual content.

 The nude fairies found in Stormlord were given some scantily clad attire when the game was ported over to the Sega Genesis.

 Similarly, when Sega localized Phantasy Star II for western consumers, it edited dialogue in the game to obscure a non-playable character's homosexuality.

 Notable cases

 Mortal Kombat

 The video game company Acclaim brought Mortal Kombat to the Genesis and Super NES in 1993.
 Both Sega and Nintendo ordered the game's graphic violence and blood to be toned down.

-However, Sega allowed the player to restore the controversial content with a secret code, announced the creation of the Videogame Rating Council and gave Mortal Kombat an MA-13 rating.
+However, Sega allowed the player to restore the controversial content with a secret code, announced the creation of the Videogame Rating Council, and gave Mortal Kombat an MA-13 rating.
 The result was that the Sega Genesis version of Mortal Kombat outsold the Super NES version.
 However, the commercial success of the game, including a marketing campaign by Acclaim to prepare consumers for "Mortal Monday", and the fact that the Videogame Rating Council opened the doorway for games to be sold on a Sega console system with adult content promoted national outrage.

+All versions of Mortal Kombat and some versions of Mortal Kombat II for Sega systems were brought to Japan with their rating intact in the box art as courtesy of Acclaim's Japanese subsidiary.
+This marks the first time a rating system was used in Japan, preceding Sega's own, CERO and IARC by a few years.